 - Messenger drip campaigns: Welcome new audience members to your brand and content, then follow up throughout the day and week with valuable and relevant content delivered on a schedule.

 - Welcome blast: If it makes more sense to send a one-off welcome blast to an audience segment rather than setting up a drip campaign to a dynamic audience, just use the chat blaster to say hi and welcome them after an event or signup.

-- Confirmation message: Request that a new contact confirms they’re interest in your updates with one or two short messages.
+- Confirmation message: A Facebook tool that requests that a new contact confirms they’re interest in your updates with one or two short messages.
 This is like an opt-in confirmation in email.